ActumCoin/ActumMiner/README.md

 # ActumMiner

-Official software for mining ActumCoin
+Official software for mining ActumCoin and other Actum tokens

 ## Usage
 #### WIP